10 Best Futures Trading Platforms and Brokers of 2023

 Speed and reliability are crucial factors for trading infrastructure.
 Generic Trade offers a port-to-port latency to fewer than 500 nanoseconds using a co-location service in a CME Group owned datacenter in Illinois.

-Interactive Brokers is the best futures trading platform for beginners.
-Traders and investors can trade nearly every investment product with IB for a low discounted price, including trading futures globally on over 30 market centers.
+With Interactive Brokers, traders and investors can trade nearly every investment product for low commissions, including trading futures globally on over 30 market centers.

 Commissions per futures contract start at $0.85, and sophisticated traders can take advantage of powerful futures trading tools, including ComboTrader, SpreadTrader and Index Arbitrage Meter.